mariarizzo/kgroups/README.md

 K-groups implements energy clustering for a specified number of classes by energy distance criterion.

 This package replaces the pre-release version of 2017-11-17 kgroups 0.1.3 at https://github.com/mariarizzo/kgroups, which remains available in a branch.
-This version is not an update but a new version.
-It is entirely rewritten and at least 100 times faster as of version 0.2.0.
+Version 0.2.0 is not an update but a new version.
+It is entirely rewritten and at least 100 times faster than 0.1.3.
+Version 0.2.1 is a major rewrite, with all but top level function re-implemented in Rcpp.

 References: